DevExpress-Examples/wpf-dock-layout-manager-use-the-layout-upgrade-event-to-upgrade-a-layout-from-one-version-to-another/Readme.md

 <!-- default badges end -->
 # WPF Dock Layout Manager - Use the Layout Upgrade Event to Upgrade a Layout from One Version to Another

-Let's suppose that you have an application and [save/restore the layout there](https://docs.devexpress.com/WPF/7391/common-concepts/saving-and-restoring-layouts).
-If you change certain layout settings in a new version of this application (e.g., show a panel, add another column, rearrange groups), these changes may be overridden when you restore the layout.
+You may have an application and [save/restore](https://docs.devexpress.com/WPF/7391/common-concepts/saving-and-restoring-layouts) its layout.
+If you change layout settings(show a panel, add another column, rearrange groups, and other), you can override these changes when you restore the layout.

-You can use the `DXSerializer.LayoutUpgrade` event and the `DXSerializer.LayoutVersion` property to maintain such changes.
+Use the `DXSerializer.LayoutUpgrade` event and the `DXSerializer.LayoutVersion` property to maintain changes.

 ```xml
 <dxdo:DockLayoutManager